nashville-software-school/client-side-mastery/book-2-the-novice/chapters/DESIGN_PRINCIPLES.md

 ## Key Principles

 1. Keep the code DRY.
 Dry means "Don't Repeat Yourself".
 1. Don't write code that isn't needed.
-Also know as YAGNI.
-You ain't gonna need it.
+Also know as YAGNI: You ain't gonna need it.
 1. Make a function, module, or method do just one thing.
 1. Code for extension.
 Write code that can easily be extended in the future.
 1. Try to reduce coupling.